looseendsproject/webapp/README.md

 - Seed the database (optional): `rails db:seed`
 - Install js dependencies: `yarn install`
 - Start the dev server: `bin/dev`
+- create yourself a user through the UI, then set `role = 'admin'` manually in your database

 ## Getting development Data
 Data can be pulled from Heroku.